DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00010_release-test-plan.md

 ## Introduction
 **Objective:**

-The purpose of this test plan is to outline the approach, scope, and activities performed during the release process.
-It will detail the various types of testing conducted and document the key activities carried out to ensure the release is executed smoothly.
-This plan aims to ensure all aspects of the fixes are thoroughly tested, meet the required standards, and are validated before deployment.
+The purpose of this test plan is to outline the approach, scope, and activities performed during the `2024.10.6` release.

+It will detail the various types of testing required/conducted to assure for the bug fixes included in this release.
+As well as, document the key activities carried out to ensure the release is executed successfully.

 **Scope:**

-This test plan covers the testing in pre production and production to validate all updates included in the release.
+This test plan covers the testing in pre-production and production to assure the bug fixes included in the release.

 **Release date:**